-- i) In order to achieve water security at the individual household level, the water supply system need not depend on a single source because of its vulnerability under different circumstances - During natural calamity or pollution for different sources, the single drinking water source may either become non-potable or inaccessible resulting in acute shortage of drinking water availability to many, especially to the marginal people and cattle. - iii) It is not simple the supply of two distribution networks with two water supply lines for potable and non-potable water.
-It involves conservation and storage of water and utilizing different sources for different applications. - iv) For example for drinking and cooking water rain water properly collected and stored, treated surface water and ground water with or without treatment as the case may be.
-For bathing and washing untreated surface or ground water and rain water.
-For toilet water grey water, reuse water from bathing may be used. - v) To ensure risk and vulnerability reduction on such occasions and ensure reliability and sustainability, a good frame work should consider different drinking water sources accessible in different situation and different point of time. - vi) Adopt 'Wise Management of Water' for the equitable use, management and allocation of water for domestic purpose which involves optimize use of both conventional and non-conventional water resources and focuses on both the 'water quality and water quantity' by providing solutions from the catchment to consumer.
+- because of its vulnerability under different circumstances. - During natural calamity or pollution for different sources, the single drinking water source may either become non-potable or inaccessible resulting in acute shortage of drinking water availability to many, especially to the marginal people and cattle. - It is not simply the supply of two distribution networks with two water supply lines for potable and non-potable water.
+It involves conservation and storage of water and utilizing different sources for different applications. - For example for drinking and cooking water rain water properly collected and stored, treated surface water and ground water with or without treatment as the case may be.
+For

-- vii) Adopting integrated approach by revival of tradition systems, conjunctive use of surface and ground water, storage of rain water harvesting both at the community level and at the household level will ensure risk and vulnerability reduction - viii) Storage of rain water for drinking water both at the community level and at the household level will ensure drinking water security even in adverse conditions for few months.
-With sufficient storage capacity it may be sufficient for the whole year. - ix) For all ground water based water supply schemes, either old, new or defunct ground water recharging mechanism should constitute integral part of the system design - x) For surface drinking water source, it is of utmost importance to protect the catchment to prevent its pollution from human and animal excreta and other types of bacteriological contamination.
-Well designed bunds, channels, bed protection, and convergence with Total Sanitation Campaign are a pre-requisite for surface drinking water source protection. - xi) Convergence with the NREGS program for construction of new ponds and rejuvenation of the old ponds including de-silting should be built into the system design and execution. - xii) Excess rain water at the household and community level should be recharged into the ground aquifer wherever feasible which will not only improve ground water quality but will also ensure its adequacy. - xiii) To ensure household level drinking water security and potability, stand-alone water purification systems needs to be promoted - xiv) Combination of all the aforementioned approach will lead to wise water management of drinking water at the community level.
+- bathing and washing untreated surface or ground water and rain water.
+For toilet water grey water, reuse water from bathing may be used. - To ensure risk and vulnerability reduction on such occasions and ensure reliability and sustainability, a good frame work should consider different drinking water sources accessible in different situation and different point of time. - Adopt 'Wise Management of Water' for the equitable use, management and allocation of water for domestic purpose which involves optimize use of both conventional and non-conventional water resources and focuses on both the 'water quality and water quantity' by providing solutions from the catchment to consumer. - Adopting integrated approach by revival of tradition systems, conjunctive use of surface and ground water, storage of rain water harvesting both at the community level and at the household level will ensure risk and vulnerability reduction - Storage of rain water for drinking water both at the community level and at the household level will ensure drinking water security even in adverse conditions for few months.
+With sufficient storage capacity it may be sufficient for the whole year. - For all ground water based water supply schemes, either old, new or defunct ground water recharging mechanism should constitute an integral part of the system design. - For surface drinking water sources, it is of utmost importance to protect the catchment to prevent its pollution from human and animal excreta and other types of bacteriological contamination.
+Well designed bunds, channels, bed protection, and convergence with Total Sanitation Campaign are a pre-requisite for surface drinking water source protection. - Convergence with the NREGS program for construction of new ponds and rejuvenation of the old ponds including de-silting should be built into the system design and execution. - Excess rain water at the household and community level should be recharged into the ground aquifer wherever feasible which will not only improve ground water quality but

-6. Long term sustainability
+- will also ensure its adequacy. - To ensure household level drinking water security and potability, stand-alone water purification systems also could be promoted. - Combination of all the aforementioned approach will lead to wise water management of drinking water at the community level.

-i) To ensure lifeline drinking water security under all circumstance and all times, it is important to have an alternate district and or state level water supply system in the form of grid supplying bulk water to GPs/village by adopting appropriate system of pricing.
+6. Long Term Sustainability

-- ii) State or district level grid could be in the form of major pipelines (Gujarat), canals (Punjab) or any other appropriate system connecting major water bodies / sources. - iii) Treatment could be at the delivery point or at the point of the source - iv) It is to ensure that basic minimum drinking water is available to all rural people.
+- To ensure lifeline drinking water security under all circumstance and all times, it is important to have an alternate sub district, district and or state level water supply system in the form of grid supplying bulk water to GPs/village by adopting appropriate system of pricing. - State or district or sub district level grid could be in the form of major pipelines (Gujarat), canals (Punjab) or any other appropriate system connecting major water bodies/ sources. - Treatment could be at the delivery point or at the point of the source.